What our Recent Graduates are Saying!

 - Submission of the WCU Office of Admissions Application For Admissions along with all official transcripts by the application deadline, &

 - Submission of the RN to BSN Application Packet along with transcripts by the application deadline.

 To determine admission eligibility, students can have their transcripts reviewed by the RN to BSN Student Services Specialist prior to applying.
 This is recommended for anyon interested in the program:

 - Complete and submit the Transcript Evaluation Request, AND

-- Submit a copy of each transcript from all previously attended community colleges and/or universities
+- Submit a copy of each transcript from all previously attended colleges and/or universities

 - Application deadline for Fall (August) admission is March 10, and Spring (January) is September 10.